 Turning it into intelligence, however, is key.
-To do that it is important to ask, “How was the information gathered, when, by whom and for what purpose?”
-This will affect what the data is attempting to prove (if biased) or what it may mean to you.
+To do that it is important to ask yourself, “How was the information gathered, when, by whom and for what purpose?”
+This will affect what the data is attempting to prove (if biased) or what it may mean for you and your career decisions.

-To create an informed picture, it is important to try and use more than one source of information to get as big a picture as possible (much like when you check “customer satisfaction” surveys and “review” sites when buying a car, laptop or new mobile phone).
-This increases the odds of accuracy.
+To create a clearer picture, it is important to try and use more than one source of information to get as big a view as possible (much like when you check more than one “customer satisfaction” surveys and “review” sites when buying a car, laptop or new mobile phone).
+Using more than one source of data increases the odds of accuracy.

-Once you have looked at the data and information, it is then YOUR CHOICE how you decide what you would like to in the future.
+Once you have looked at the data and information, it is then YOUR CHOICE what you would like to do in the future.

 Mr Chris Targett